-Energy dispersive spectroscopy is a type of elemental analysis used to characterize the chemical composition of a material while observing it microscopically in our SEM equipment.
+Energy Dispersive Spectroscopy (EDS) is a type of elemental analysis used to characterize the chemical composition of a material while observing it microscopically in our SEM.
 We can perform EDS on most metallic samples to identify these characteristics.

 EDS Test Methods & Specifications

 The following is a listing of specifications that are in accordance with our A2LA and ISO accreditation.